-Design Decisions, Beginning (SF 50242)
+Design Decisions, Beginning (SF 50242) For members with 2 or less years of experience in project area or related experiences.

 Any exhibit must have been created or redesigned by the exhibitor as part of their current Interior Design 4-H project.
 Exhibitors should be knowledgeable about various aspects of the project.
 Exhibits could include items such as, but not limited to, comparison studies of different products or techniques; made accessories, wall-hangings, window coverings, or furniture items; refinished or redesigned furniture; or a plan to solve some type of interior design problem.
-Exhibit should be appropriate to the exhibitor's age, skills and ability in this project.

-Design Decisions, Intermediate (SF 50243)
+Design Decisions, Intermediate (SF 50243) For members with 3 to 4 years of experience in project area or related experiences.

 Any exhibit must have been created or redesigned by the exhibitor as part of their current Interior Design 4-H project.
 Exhibitors should be knowledgeable about various aspects of the project.
 Exhibits could include items such as, but not limited to, comparison studies of different products or techniques; made accessories, wall-hangings, window coverings, or furniture items; refinished or redesigned furniture; or a plan to solve some type of interior design problem.
-Exhibit should be appropriate to the exhibitor's age, skills and ability in this project.

-Design Decisions, Advanced (SF 50244)
+Design Decisions, Advanced (SF 50244) For members with 5 or more years of experience in project area or related experiences.

 Any exhibit must have been created or redesigned by the exhibitor as part of their current Interior Design 4-H project.
 Exhibitors should be knowledgeable about various aspects of the project.
 Exhibits could include items such as, but not limited to, comparison studies of different products or techniques; made accessories, wall-hangings, window coverings, or furniture items; refinished or redesigned furniture; or a plan to solve some type of interior design problem.
-Exhibit should be appropriate to the exhibitor's age, skills and ability in this project.